Lakkidi, Wayanad

-Lakkidi is a rain forest located in a gateway of the Wayanad district of the Indian state of Kerala.
+Lakkidi is a village and rain forest located in a gateway of the Wayanad district of the Indian state of Kerala.
 During British Raj, a horse track in Wayanad attracted European investors and traders.
 They cultivated Malabar pepper, spices, tea, and coffee.
 National Highway 766 connects Kozhikode in Kerala with Kollegal in Karnataka via Mysore, creating business opportunities in tourism and agriculture.
 Lakkidi is surrounded by a biodiverse environment and unspoiled nature which attracts visitors interested in bird-watching, trekking, and off-roading.
 Jawahar Navodaya Vidyalaya is situated there.

 Geography

 Lakkidi is situated at one of the highest locations in Wayanad, 700 m above mean sea level, above Thamarassery ghat pass.
 Vythiri is the nearest town, 5 km from Lakkidi.
 Chain tree, Pookot Lake and a mile-long viewing side-walk are within five km.

 Pookot Lake is 3 km away from Lakkidi.
 It is a rain-fed lake spread across 15 acres.
 It is one of the few fresh-water reservoirs in Wayanad.
 It is surrounded by meadows and hills, and is a picnic spot.
 Annual rainfall here averages up to 600–650 cm causing seasonal floods downstream of rivers flowing east.
 Many species are found in this bio-reserve park including lion-tailed macaques, flying squirrels, buffalo, babblers, and rare water-birds like Indian Shag (Phalacrocorase fuscicollis), Little Cormorant (Phalacrocorax niger), Little Green Heron (Ardeola striatus), and Pond Heron (Ardeola grayii).

 Lakkidi has rich soil that supports the farming of coffee, tea, orange and pepper, cardamom and ginger.
 It receives the highest mean annual rainfall in excess of 3000 mm in Wayanad and laterite, forest loamy and brown hydromorphic soil here retains moisture around the year.